islaytitans/alien/docs/src/GM/cotg3.md

 ### Going Home

 - Engines of the Cronus come back online immediately turning direction
-- MUTHOR locsk the ship on course for Earth
+- MUTHUR locks the ship on course for Earth
 - **COMTECH** reveals that the mainframe is under Special Order 966 to return the Cronus to Earth - this cannot be overridden

 ### Medicinal Purposes